 The tank flap is released manually.
 The tank holds approximately 55 litres.
+For all-wheel drive vehicles, the tank capacity is approximately 60 litres.

-Fig. 157 Tank flap open
+Fig. 160 Tank flap open

 Unscrewing the tank cap

 - Lift the lid. - Hold the cap firmly with one hand, then insert the key into the lock and rotate 180° to the left. - Unscrew the cap, turning it anti-clockwise.